 Car accident claims are accepted on a contingency fee basis.
 If you partner with Sarkisian Sarkisian & Associates to pursue damages after a crash, you will not owe us any attorney fees unless we successfully recovered compensation on your behalf.

-Additional Questions?
-Ask Us In A Free Initial Consultation.
+Questions?
+Schedule A Free Consultation.